python/devguide/pullrequest.rst

 your pull request will be put on hold until you fix the formatting issues.

 .. note::
-   Pull requests do only code formatting are usually rejected.
+   Pull requests with only code formatting changes are usually rejected.
 On the other hand, fixing typos and grammar errors in documents and docstrings are very welcome.